 Still, do it for a while.
 Practise self-love, self-acceptance and try figuring out how do you truly see yourself.

-And then, when you shot off all the outside noise and mighty persuasions you find that you’re OK with your body shape… Cool.
+And then, when you shut off all the outside noise and mighty persuasions you find that you’re OK with your body shape… Cool.

 Be proud.